1 Castle CottageLincoln, Lincolnshire

 When you stay here you can enjoy out-of-hours access to the ground of Tattershall Castle, giving you opportunity to explore without the crowds.
 Take a stroll around the grounds after dinner and immerse yourself in the history of this special place.

 There’s plenty to see and do at Tattershall Castle, including walking trails around the Castle and along the nearby River Bain.
-The historic village of Tattershall is just a 10-minute walk away, where you can enjoy a meal out at one of the two pubs.
+Conveniently located close to the A513, the historic village of Tattershall is just a 10-minute walk away, where you can enjoy a meal out at one of the two pubs.
 The village, according to legend, also boasts the grave of Tom Thumb – a miniature folklore hero who was said to be just over 18 inches tall and lived to the age of 101.
 You can also find an impressive beam steam engine at Dogdyke Pumping Station and Just Wake Water Park, where you can try your hand at wake boarding and other water-based activities.

 If you want to head further afield, the National Trust property of Gunby Hall is just a 30-minute drive away.
 Or you could spend the day in the city of Lincoln, where the cathedral, castle, museums and shops all wait to be explored.
 If you just want to get out and enjoy the great outdoors, there are acres of rolling green countryside on your doorstep and the delights of the Lincolnshire coast, including Skegness beach, are just a 45-minute drive away.